 Body weight has been one of the most common ideals of beauty.
 In the 90s, high fashion models like Cindy Crawford, Heidi Klum, and Naomi Campbell walked on the runways with very skinny bodies.
 A few decades later, Jennifer Lopez, Cardi B, and Khloe Kardashian made curvy bodies “trendy .”
 These body trends trigger people’s wishes to get plastic surgery and shape their bodies in a way that looks similar to what they think the ideal of beauty is.

 For hair, something similar happens.
 The idea of healthy, clean, attractive hair is straight or wavy.
 It should fall over the shoulders.
 But the hair of Black people doesn’t have these characteristics.
 It is curly, and it has a lot of volume.
-Instead of going over the shoulders, it usually goes up or to the sides.
+Instead of going over the shoulders, it can go up or to the sides.
 The hair follicles are usually large, which means there is a high density of hair.
-So there is volume, there are curls, and there is a fair amount of hair.
+The volume, the shape, and the amount of hair, makes the characteristics of Black hair very different than the standards of beauty that mass communications in fashion portray.

-If the nature of Black hair doesn’t fit the established standards of beauty, black people feel the need to do something about it, especially those who are seeking acceptance at a job, at a new school, or in a new city.
+If the nature of Black hair doesn’t fit the established standards of beauty, Black people feel the need to do something about it, especially those who are seeking acceptance at a job, at a new school, or within a social group.

 There are a couple of ways in which Black people may modify their hair in order to meet these standards.
 The “easiest” way to do so is by wearing a wig.
 Some folks look for something that is as close to their natural color, while others use this opportunity to get creative and use different colors, lengths, and hairstyles.